gsacavdm/k8s-etcd/README.md

 ```

 # TODO
-* Improve this readme with an overview and more context
-* Try out the discovery service
+* Try out the discovery service to see I can get scaling working
-* Add etcd 3x
+* Add auth?